Free samples of Project Myopia and Continuous Digital are now available for download.

 An agile alternative to projects

 In the digital age every business is a digital business, every business depends on software.
 The business is technology and the technology is the business.

 This book describes the Continuous Model, a world in which technology development drives the business and the business drives technology.

-Continuous Digital is currently only available on LeanPub as an e-book.
+Final drafts of Continuous Digital are available on LeanPub to buy as an e-book.

 Little Book of User Stories